My Mission Statement

 My name is Jeff Winchell and I live in Cambridge, MA.
 I am a dad, computational social scientist (formerly a data scientist), Harvard grad student, sporadic comedy writer, former racer (kind of an expensive hobby) and sometimes slam poet.

 I work as a research assistant for five Harvard processors/researchers doing regression, NLP, RNN work in R, python, SQL Server 2019 and Stata to classify Japanese text level, quantify the semantic amount of environmental social and governance text in hedge fund documents, model the course of arguments in political conversations/videos, replicate studies on the effectiveness of international agreements and disambiguate the effects of age, period and cohort used in sociology studies.
 I am also working on a deep learning class project to classify emotions in videos.

 You can reach me at Jeff_Winchell@g.Harvard.Edu, on Skype at live:CompSocialSci or even by an actual phone call or a meeting for coffee.
 How non-virtual. 😉

 Returning to the theme of the above graphic, I’ve taken 5 courses towards my master’s – Big Data Analytics, Introduction to Data Science, Deep Learning, Advanced Scientific Computing and Probabilistic Programming.
-This semester I am taking Advanced Python for Data Science, Advanced Topics in Data Science and auditing two more courses Advanced Quantitative Research Methodology (Political Science) and Computational Analysis (Sociology).
+This semester I am taking Advanced Topics in Data Science and Advanced Quantitative Research Methodology (Political Science) and I’m auditing Machine Learning for Natural Language Processing.
 I had taken about 70 classes at Northwestern by the time I got my bachelor’s degree in math.